jonkchan/SQL-Practice/README.md

 ### Creating Groups

-- Grouping lets you divide data into logical sets so that you can perform aggregate calculaitons on each group.
+- Grouping lets you divide data into logical sets so that you can perform aggregate calculations on each group.
 - Groups are created using the GROUP BY clause in your SELECT statement.

 #### Important Rules: